fluencelabs/examples/aqua-examples/near-integration/README.md

 sendMoney(receiverId: string, amount: BN)
 ```

-Once we compile Aqua with the `npm run compile aqua` command, which writes the Typescript output into the `/src/_aqua` dir, we can then use the generated code, see `src/_aqua/near_signing_node.ts`, to implement our `sendMoney` service and any of ther other interfaces specified in Fluence JS, which essentially follows the [NEAR example](https://docs.near.org/docs/api/naj-quick-reference#send-tokens):
+Once we compile Aqua with the `npm run compile aqua` command, which writes the Typescript output into the `/src/_aqua` dir, we can then use the generated code, see `src/_aqua/near_signing_node.ts`, to implement our `sendMoney` service and any of the other interfaces specified in Fluence JS, which essentially follows the [NEAR example](https://docs.near.org/docs/api/naj-quick-reference#send-tokens):

 ```typescript
 // index.ts